Byron Buxton Player Props: Twins vs. Royals

-The Minnesota Twins, including Byron Buxton (.189 batting average in his past 10 games), battle starter Zack Greinke and the Kansas City Royals at Target Field, Thursday at 7:40 PM ET.
+The Minnesota Twins, including Byron Buxton (hitting .211 in his past 10 games, with three doubles, three home runs, three walks and eight RBI), battle starting pitcher Jordan Lyles and the Kansas City Royals at Target Field, Friday at 4:10 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Yankees.
+In his last game, he collected three RBI (going 1-for-4 with a home run) against the Royals.

 Byron Buxton Game Info & Props vs. the Royals